Sleeping in Airports

 4. Visit the observation decks

-Two viewing areas are a quieter place to watch planes coming and going.
-Each terminal has an observation area.
+Two viewing areas are described as quieter places to watch planes coming and going.

 5. Take a shower